Xstar97/website/docs/manual/intro/hardware-recommendations.md

 - HDD, mass storage mechanical drives.
   - Highly recommend the seagate enterprise drives 18 TB+.
     - very cost effective for $ USD per TB.
+    - you can start with 1, but highly recommend 2-4 drives.

 ___